-2.2.3.1 Credit committee
+2.2.3.1 Credit Committee

-The function of the Credit Committee is to analyse and to approve, when it is authorised to do so, or alternatively to elevate to the Credit Committee of the Group ("CTC") or to the

-Board, any new credit proposal or renewal of Andbank Luxembourg.
+The function of the Credit Committee is to analyse and to approve, when it is authorised to do so, or alternatively to elevate to the Credit Committee of the Group ("CTC") or to the Board, any new credit proposal or renewal of Andbank Luxembourg.
 The committee's decision will always be subject to Andbank Luxembourg' Risk Policy.

 The Credit Committee meets at least on a weekly basis and it is composed of the Managing Directors and representative members of the Credit department.
-It is responsible for:
+It eventually could required the involvement of others departments on case by case basis.
+The Credit Committee is responsible for:

-- Analyze any new credit proposal or renewal credit operations requested by the account manager and approve or reject any credit applications. - Follow up of the irregular credit exposures (matured and exceeded credit lines, and overdrafts greater than EUR/USD 1.000 or accounts with more than 90 days in overdraft).
+- Analyze any new credit proposal or renewal credit operations requested by the account manager and approve or reject any credit applications; - Follow up of the irregular credit exposures (matured and exceeded credit lines, and overdrafts greater than EUR/USD 1.000 or accounts with more than 90 days in overdraft).